How to explore the tax benefits of homeownership

 Owning a home can be a smart financial investment and a great way to build your equity.
-But another substantial benefit can involve a bigger break on Tax Day.
+But another substantial benefit could involve a break on Tax Day.

-Whether you own now or you’re thinking about buying, tax season is the best time to become familiar with the financial benefits of owning a home.
+Whether you currently are a homeowner or you’re thinking about joining the housing market, tax season is the best time to become familiar with the financial benefits of owning a home.

 Home mortgage interest

-The most significant tax break for many homeowners is the ability to deduct mortgage interest.
+The most significant tax break for many homeowners is the ability to deduct mortgage interest paid.
 Assuming you took out a loan to buy your primary home, this applies to you.
-The entire portion of your payment for mortgage interest can be deducted by itemizing on Form 1040’s Schedule A.
+On mortgages up to $750,000, interest paid toward your mortgage can be deducted by itemizing it on Form 1040’s Schedule A.

-Don’t worry about calculating this amount yourself—your lender will send you a Form 1098 in January that lists the mortgage interest you paid the previous year.
+Don’t worry about calculating your interest paid, as your lender will send you a Form 1098 in January that lists the mortgage interest you paid the previous year.

 Since the passage of the Tax Cuts and Jobs Act in 2018, the maximum mortgage principal eligible for deductible interest is $750,000.
-It had been $1 million.
+Before then, the maximum was $1 million.
 That law also made it easier for taxpayers to save more money on their returns by raising the standard deduction amount.
 That’s why the vast majority of taxpayers now take the standard deduction.

 - $500,000 for married taxpayers filing separately

-If you took out home loans on or after December 15, 2017, your total home loan limits:
+If you took out home loans on or after Dec.
+15, 2017, your total home loan limits are:

 - $750,000 for single or married taxpayers filing jointly